Welcome to the NT Mental Health Coalition

 A GP & Allied Health Professional’s Guide to the NDIS.
 Click here

 2018/2019 Federal Budget

 Liz Crowther,Community Mental Health Australia (CMHA) President welcomes measures in the 2018/2019 Federal Budget.
 There are still questions around how the measures will work in practice.
 To view the CMHA Budget media release click here

 Mental Health Australia (MHA) welcomes important new investments in mental health programs and services.
 To view the Mental Health Australia Budget Summary click here

 Invitation to join free Online Peer Support Forums

 – in partnership with SANE Australia Click on the banner to go directly to the SANE forum web page.
 The SANE Forums are a safe, anonymous online community for people living with mental illness and their families, friends and carers.
 Thousands of Australians use the Forums everyday to support each other and share their experiences.
 SANE Australia is inviting NTMHC members to join this free program, simply by integrating the service into their websites.
-Currently there are 49 organisations around Australia participating in the program.
-SANE is funded through the Australian Government Department of Health to develop and moderate the Forums 24/7 and carries all liability for the service.
 These partnerships with community mental health organisations are vital for reaching the Forums into metropolitan, regional and rural communities around Australia, as well as providing users with diverse expertise, information, resources and referrals.
 To express interest in the program, please contact: Syl Jenson Partnership Manager – SANE Australia M: 0416 811 272 E: email@example.com